Your 5-Day Hut-to-Hut Hiking Adventure in the Dolomites

 3) Mezza Palaronda – 5 days

 Looking for more adventure and rougher terrain?
 The Mezza Palaronda delivers.
 This route cuts across the dramatic Pale di San Martino massif, with longer days, more elevation gain, and rocky sections.
-You’ll sleep in high-set mountain huts right in the heart of the wild landscape: five days of pure alpine immersion for hikers with experience.
+You’ll sleep in high-set mountain huts right in the heart of the wild landscape: five days of pure alpine immersion Best suited for experienced hikers who are comfortable on rocky alpine terrain..

 • Spectacular views in the Pale di San Martino